Project Lead(s): Richard Lester

 A partnership between WelTel and African Medical Research Foundation (AMREF), with the support of Grand Challenges Canada, has secured a $2 million investment to improve HIV patient care and expand the mobile health (mHealth) program across rural Kenya.

-$1 million is coming from AMREF’s APHIAplus IMARISHA program; a five year USAID-funded project to transform the health status of the people of the northern arid lands of Kenya.
-This investment is matched by Grand Challenges Canada.
+$1 million is coming from AMREF’s APHIAplus IMARISHA program; a five-year, USAID-funded project to transform the health status of the people of the northern arid lands of Kenya.
+This investment was matched by Grand Challenges Canada.

 WelTel received a seed grant in 2012 from Round 2 of the “Stars in Global Health” program.
 WelTel was able to demonstrate proof-of-concept and transformative potential, allowing them to move to the next phase, called “Phase II Transition to Scale”.